MicrosoftDocs/windows-ai-docs/docs/windows-ml/tutorials/mlnet-intro.md

 If you have a model and want to learn how to create a WinML app from scratch, navigate to the complete [WinML app tutorial](mlnet-deploy-model.md).

-If you want to get the predefined solution for a WinML app, you can [download the solution file](https://github.com/microsoft/Windows-Machine-Learning/tree/master/Samples/Tutorial%20Samples/MLNET%20and%20Windows%20ML) and test it right away.
+If you want to get the predefined solution for a WinML app, you can clone [the solution file](https://github.com/microsoft/Windows-Machine-Learning/tree/master/Samples/Tutorial%20Samples/MLNET%20and%20Windows%20ML) and test it right away.

 ## Scenario